Physical constraints on the Maldacena-Shenker-Stanford chaos-bound in black hole spacetimes: Introduction

-Particles subject to external forces, such as electromagnetic or scalar interactions, can approach the black hole horizon arbitrarily closely without crossing it \cite{copson1928electrostatics, hanni1973lines}.
-This setting was used in Ref.~\cite{hashimoto2017universality} to study chaotic motion in the near-horizon region.
-The Lyapunov exponent governing the instability of particle trajectories was shown to coincide with the surface gravity of the horizon, demonstrating saturation of the chaos-bound without violation.
-Angular momentum was shown to generate homoclinic (unstable circular) orbits; however, these orbits occur away from the near-horizon region and do not induce violations of the chaos bound.
-Violations were shown to arise only in the presence of nonstandard external forces, such as higher-spin interactions, whose near-horizon behavior modifies the effective potential and allows the Lyapunov exponent to exceed the surface gravity.
+A particularly controlled framework arises when particles are subjected to external forces, allowing them to probe arbitrarily close to the horizon without crossing it \cite{copson1928electrostatics, hanni1973lines}.
+In Ref.~\cite{hashimoto2017universality}, the resulting near-horizon dynamics yield a Lyapunov exponent equal to the surface gravity, saturating the bound.
+Angular momentum generates homoclinic orbits away from the horizon but does not induce violations.
+Exceeding the bound requires nonstandard external interactions, such as higher-spin forces, whose modified near-horizon behavior alters the effective potential and enhances the instability rate.

 However, recent studies reporting violations of the chaos bound—often attributing a central role to angular momentum—have continued to appear in the literature.
-For example, violations were reported in Einstein--Euler--Heisenberg AdS black holes for sufficiently large values of the angular momentum, charge, and Euler--Heisenberg parameter \cite{d7}.
-Similarly, in the case of both non-extremal and extremal Reissner–Nordström black holes with scalar hair, Ref.~\cite{wang2023spatial} identified spatial regions where violations could occur due to the combined influence of angular momentum, charge, and the location of circular orbits.
+For example, violations were reported in Einstein-Euler-Heisenberg AdS black holes for sufficiently large values of the angular momentum, charge, and Euler--Heisenberg parameter \cite{d7}.
+Similarly, in the case of both non-extremal and extremal Reissner–Nordstr\"om black holes with scalar hair, Ref.~\cite{wang2023spatial} identified spatial regions where violations could occur due to the combined influence of angular momentum, charge, and the location of circular orbits.
 Additionally, in the charged Kiselev black hole, chaos-bound violations arise predominantly at large angular momentum, with the normalization factor of the matter state parameter being a major contributing factor as discussed in Ref.~\cite{gao2022chaos}.
 More recently, it has been found that violations for \(p\)-branes, which in that case appeared to be independent of angular momentum and charge \cite{c2}.
 Several other examples of such violations can be found in Refs.~\citep{addazi2021chaotic, xie2023circular, c5, d2, d3, lee2025bound, jeong2023homoclinic, d6, d8, d9, kan2022bound, gwak2022violation, lei2024thermodynamic, fayyaz2025chaotic}.